-"Like many others, including Bishop Athanasius Schneider and Prof. Roberto de Mattei, I think that this young man is a hero," the former papal nuncio-turned-whistleblower told Dr. Robert Moynihan in comments made on Monday.
+"Like many others, including Bp.
+Athanasius Schneider and Prof. Roberto de Mattei, I think that this young man is a hero," the former papal nuncio-turned-whistleblower told Dr. Robert Moynihan in comments made on Monday.
 "He is a person who wished to defend the First Commandment."

 Alexander Tschugguel revealed his identity Monday as the man in an Oct.
 21 video who took several Pachamama figures from the church of Santa Maria del Traspontina, steps away from St. Peter's Basilica in Rome, and flung them off the Ponte Sant'Angelo into the Tiber River, one week before the close of the Amazon Synod.

 The video went viral, garnering hundreds of thousands of views, as well as high praise and sharp criticism from Catholics on both sides.
 The pope himself issued an apology on the last working day of the Amazon Synod "to those who may have been offended by this act."
 He noted that some of the Pachamama figures had been found by Italian carabinieri and was mulling the possibility of displaying them in St. Peter's Basilica at the closing Mass.
 The controversial statue never made an appearance.